puppetlabs/puppet-docs/source/puppet/4.0/reference/install_linux.markdown

 ### Install the `puppetserver` Package

 #### For RPM-based systems using yum
 On your Puppet master node(s), run `sudo yum install puppetserver`.
-This installs Puppet Server, which will install the `puppet-agent` package as a dependency.
+This installs Puppet Server, which installs the `puppet-agent` package as a dependency.

 #### For dpkg-based systems using apt-get
 On your Puppet master node(s), run `apt-get install puppetserver`.
-This installs Puppet Server, which will install the `puppet-agent` package as a dependency.
+This installs Puppet Server, which installs the `puppet-agent` package as a dependency.

 **Do not** start the `puppetserver` service yet.